PipeWire/pipewire/doc/tutorial4.md

 ```

 We are for the moment only interested now in the `process` event.
 This event
 is called whenever we need to produce more data.
-We'll wee how that function
+We'll see how that function
 is implemented but first we need to setup the format of the stream:

 ```c